 multicate provides five types of visualization plots, along with a covariate distribution plot across studies: a histogram of estimated conditional average treatment effects (CATEs), a boxplot of CATEs stratified by study membership, a plot of 95% confidence intervals for all CATEs sorted by their estimated values, a best linear projection (available only when estimation_method = "causalforest"), and an interpretation tree.
 Additionally, a covariate distribution plot across studies highlights how the distribution of a selected covariate varies across different studies.
 This helps researchers assess the extent of covariate imbalance or heterogeneity between studies.

+A. **Histogram of Estimated CATEs** — Shows the overall distribution of CATE estimates, revealing spread, skew, and any modes.

+B. **Boxplot of CATEs by Study ID** — Compares CATE distributions across trials, highlighting between-study variation or consistency.

+C. **95% CI Plot for All CATEs** — Each point is a CATE estimate with its 95% CI, letting you assess precision and whether effects exclude zero.

+D. **Interpretation Tree** — Provides simple if–then rules that partition patients into groups with different average CATEs.

+E. **Best Linear Projection** — Summarizes how CATEs relate to covariates (by study) via a parsimonious linear approximation.

+F. **Covariate–CATE by Study ID** — The plot_vteffect() panel plots CATE against a chosen covariate by study, revealing differences in covariate ranges and effect patterns across trials.